ibm-cloud-docs/Registry/container-registry-cli.md

 ## `ibmcloud cr build` - deprecated
 {: #bx_cr_build}

 This command is deprecated from 6 October 2020.
 You can use [Tekton pipelines](/docs/ContinuousDelivery?topic=ContinuousDelivery-pipeline_container_images#pipeline_tekton_images) instead.
-For more information, see [{{site.data.keyword.registrylong_notm}} is Deprecating Container Builds](https://www.ibm.com/cloud/blog/announcements/ibm-cloud-container-registry-deprecating-container-builds){: external}.
+For more information, see the [{{site.data.keyword.registrylong_notm}} is Deprecating Container Builds](https://www.ibm.com/cloud/blog/announcements/ibm-cloud-container-registry-deprecating-container-builds){: external} blog post.
 {: deprecated}

 Builds a Docker image in {{site.data.keyword.registrylong_notm}}.